Privacy & Security

 Your Data, Your Control

-Deleting your account: To remove your presence from the Patchwork server entirely, use Settings → Delete Account.
-This removes your public key, friend associations, and any pending encrypted messages from the server.
+Deleting your account: Use Settings → Delete Account to permanently remove your presence from the server.
+This deletes your public key, encrypted backup, friend associations, and any pending encrypted messages.
+This action cannot be undone.